TFToto/playjoom/README.txt

 -------------------------------------------------------------------------------------------------------------------------------------------------------------------
-PlayJoom Copyright (C) 2010-2013 by Torsten Freyda
+PlayJoom Copyright (C) 2010-2015 welcome to redistribute it
-    This program comes with ABSOLUTELY NO WARRANTY; for details type `show w'.
-    This is free software, and you are welcome to redistribute it under certain conditions; type `show c' for details.
+    under certain conditions; type `show c' for details.